Tynwald: Passage of legislation

 Normally, both branches of Tynwald must pass a bill before it goes to the sovereign or his representative the Lieutenant Governor, representing the King-in-Council, for royal assent.
-But if the Council rejects a bill or amends it against the Keys' wishes, the Keys has the power to repass the same bill; in this case the Council's approval is not required, and the bill is presented to the Lieutenant Governor for royal assent.
+If the Council rejects a bill or amends it against the Keys' wishes, however, the Keys has the power to repass the same bill; in this case the Council's approval is not required, and the bill is presented to the Lieutenant Governor for royal assent.

-On some matters, the Royal Assent to Legislation (Isle of Man) Order 1981 requires the Lieutenant Governor to consult with and follow the advice of the Secretary of State for Justice of the United Kingdom.
+On some matters, the Royal Assent to Legislation and Sodor and Man Diocesan Synod Measures (Isle of Man) Order 2022 requires the Lieutenant Governor to consult with and follow the advice of the Secretary of State for Justice of the United Kingdom.

-History of Tynwald
+History

-Tynwald claims to be over 1,000 years old, and thus the "oldest continuous parliament" in the world.
+Tynwald claims to be over 1,000 years old, and thus the "oldest continuous parliament" in the world (Iceland's Althing claims world’s oldest parliament, though with noncontinuous operation).
 In 1979, the Manx people celebrated the millennium of their parliament.
 The year was picked arbitrarily by officials; there is no evidence indicating that such an assembly was held in 979, or that any such event resembled the modern-day court.
-In fact, the first record of the place-name occurs in the 13th–14th century Chronicle of Mann, and the first description of the role and composition of an assembly held on site occurs in the early 15th century.
+The first record of the place-name occurs in the 13th–14th century Chronicles of Mann, and the first description of the role and composition of an assembly held on site occurs in the early 15th century.